zghanem0/flask-api/readme.md

 ## Notes

-#regarding the logs : added the Elapsed_time and the fields of logs :
+regarding the logs : added the Elapsed_time and the fields of logs compound from:
+```
 timestamp, Elapsed_time, remote-addr, request-method,request-scheme, full_path, status
-```

 [2021-03-28 06:29:24,945] ERROR in app: [2021-Mar-28 06:29] 764.2476670742035 127.0.0.1 GET http /book?
 200 OK

 ```